-2025 – 2026
+2026

 RCJ is open to all HGMS members 16 and older.
 All skill levels are welcome!
 No certification is required, but experience using basic jewelry tools is a plus.
 We offer one class a month with 4 opportunities to finish the project.
+Note: If you’re taking the Captured Weave Bracelet class, there’s 2 more sessions available: February 18th, 6-9p and February 25th, 2-5p.

-How to Sign Up for a
+How to Sign Up for Classes

-To sign up for a class, please email Theresa at rocketcityjewelers@gmail.com a month before class.
-Include your name, contact information, the class(es) you want, and the dates you plan to take them.
-You can also sign up at RCJ meetings and monthly HGMS meetings.
+You can sign up one quarter at a time, or for the whole year.
+Please pay one month in advance so check in goes smoothly, and we can start class on time.
+To sign up for a class, please email Theresa at rocketcityjewelers@gmail.com at least a month before class.
+Include your name, contact info, the class(es) you want, and the dates you plan to take them.
+Or, you can sign up at RCJ meetings and monthly HGMS meetings.

 1st Quarter 2026 classes